sydrawat01/typescripting/README.md

 But, there is another problem that we will face here.
 If any of our `.ts` files are outside the `src/` folder, those will be compiled too by the above command!
 This behavior is to be prevented!

-Let's change the following propeerty in `tsconfig.json`:
+Let's change the following property in `tsconfig.json`:

 ```json
 {